lshug/ilia_ocr/README.md

  * Script for wrapping up the Flask server in a docker container
 	 * Script for deploying the container to the server

-## Informal Flask server description
+## Informal FastAPI server description
 Global namespace components:
 * *upload\_service*: image conversion, preprocessing, and chararcter box detection service, queue.
 * *extraction\_service*: service, queue for for extracting character boxes from the image files.